 It goes without saying that coffee is not inherently bad.
 In fact, it’s quite the opposite.
 It may just be the most naturally flavorful drink known to man (I’ve read that coffee contains more aromatic flavor compounds than wine).
 It certainly is one of the best exports of Central America.
 “Coffee is the seed of a fruit that grows on trees.
 Like any fruit, it tastes of where it grew: of the soil, be it volcanic and loamy or crumbly red clay; of the tempestuous summer rains that clear by evening; of the high, hot morning sun and the cool night winds of the dry season” (Kummer, 5).
 To drink our Central American coffee is to experience Central America in a small but very real way.

 We are confident in the quality of our coffee and the uniqueness of our story.
 Elba had everything going against her from the start.
 She grew up impoverished raised by a single mother in a small country far away.
 Yet here she is…this is her business, and her personal mission is to help coffee pickers, especially single mothers who work on the plantations.
 You may be asking yourself why would we promote this reality of the coffee pickers, if we profit from the very commodity that drives the industry?
 To be clear, we are not a non-profit organization.
 We want to achieve wealth to escape the poverty we know.
 We don’t want our future generations to have to live precariously.
-We want to build a foundation of wealth like all the other industrious business people.
 Because of the connections Elba still has in Central America, we feel this puts us in a unique position to achieve both goals.
 Yes, our goal is to grow a successful business.
 And yes, our goal is also to use profits from the growing business to continue to give back to coffee pickers on a one-to-one basis.
 We also understand that we can only do so much and remain viable as a business at the same time.
 Ultimately, my personal aim as a son, is to help my mother build a successful business in her own name, so that her and her family can finally relax and enjoy their senior years…God knows they’ve earned it.

 Written by ‘Coffee Mike’